KentoHardRok/ostensible.info/content/Networking Info/Securing the Config copy.md

 process cpu statistics limit entry-percentage <number> [size <seconds>]
 ```

-### Reserve memory for Consol Access
+### Reserve memory for Console Access
 This reserves memory to assure you can access device via console in case of an emergency.
 ```cisco
 memory reserve console 4096
 ```

-### Enhanced Crashinfo File Collection
+### Enhanced Crash info File Collection
 reclaims memory for crash info
 ```cisco
 exception crashinfo maximum files <number-of-files>
 ```

 ### Network Time Protocol
-Although not enherintly dangerous, it needs to be secured.
+Although not inherently dangerous, it needs to be secured.
 Its important for IPSec as well as logging.
-All devices should agree on time information otherwise its difficult to correlate events with eachother.
-Suggested to use NTP authenti  here's how.
+All devices should agree on time information otherwise its difficult to correlate events with each other.
+Suggested to use NTP authenticate here's how.
 Client:
 ```cisco
 (config)#**ntp authenticate**